ChocolateApp/Chocolate/README.md

 * No installer available actually
 * So download the source code and install the dependencies

+### Files organizations

+#### For Movies :
+* Create a directory
+* Put all your movies in with a proper name, like "Batman Begins.mkv" instead of "Batman.Begins.H264.AAC.XxMOVIESxX.mkv"
+* It's done

+#### For Shows :
+* Create a directory
+* Create a directory for each shows
+* In this directory create directory for each seasons, if possible named them like that : "S1", "S2", "S26"
+* In this seasons directory put all épisodes files, and if possible named them like that : "E1.mkv", "E2.mp4", "E56.avi"
+* Precisions : Chocolate will ask you to rename files and directory if it don't understand, you can agree or disagree is proposition
+* It's done

 ### Start Chocolate

 #### For Linux